Is Attachment Parenting Ruining Your Life?

 My fear of saying no to him was causing him to become more demanding and me to be miserable.
 I was worried that denying some of his requests to nurse would cause long term resentment from him.
 I worried that it would cause sibling rivalry and that his need for comfort wouldn’t be met.

-With the help of a kind group of fellow attachment parenting moms, I finally realized that I was doing both my son and myself more harm than good by parenting out of fear.
+With the help of a kind group of fellow attachment parenting moms, I finally realized I was doing both my son and myself more harm than good by parenting out of fear.
 I was able to set limits on his nursing and show him other ways to get the comfort and quality time with me that he desired.

-If you are overwhelmed by the demands of attachment parenting, ask yourself if you are actually practicing attachment parenting or if you are simply parenting out of fear.
+If you are overwhelmed by the demands of attachment parenting, ask yourself if you’re actually practicing attachment parenting or if you’re simply parenting out of fear.

 Are You a Permissive Parent?

-I was sucked in by non-coercive parenting practices in the early years of parenting.
+I was sucked in by non-coercive parenting practices in my early years of parenting.
 The way it was taught to me left little room for routines and boundaries.
-(I now realize that I received bad information about non-coercive parenting, but I still do not consider myself a non-coercive parent.)
+(I now realize that I received bad information about non-coercive parenting, but I still don’t consider myself a non-coercive parent.)

-If you are practicing permissive parenting and not setting appropriate boundaries for your children, you are make your life and their lives harder than necessary.
+If you’re practicing permissive parenting and not setting appropriate boundaries for your children, you are making your life and their lives harder than necessary.

 Are You Taking Time For Yourself?

 Please take time for yourself before you feel burned out.
 This may mean handing the baby over to your partner or a trusted caregiver while you take a hot bath.
 It may mean grocery shopping alone.
-This might mean napping when your children nap each and every day.
+It might mean napping when your children nap each and every day.
 It could even mean going to work outside of the home!